dkratzert/FinalCif/docs/report.rst

     'solution_method'       : The structure solution method used.
     'solution_program'      : The name of the structure solution program.
     'refinement_prog'       : The name of the refinement program.
+    'refinement_gui'        : The name of the graphical user interface used for model building and refienement.
     'refinement_details'    : The text of '_refine_special_details'.
     'resolution_angstrom'   : The resolution of the experiment in Å.
     'redundancy'            : The value of _diffrn_reflns_number / _reflns_number_total